grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/01 Welcome.md

 1. Check the [requirements](/javascript-api/xk6-disruptor/get-started/requirements).

-2. [Install](/javascript-api/xk6-disruptor/get-started/installation) xk6-disrutor binary in your system.
+2. [Install](/javascript-api/xk6-disruptor/get-started/installation) the xk6-disrutor binary in your system.

 3. Run the [Injecting HTTP faults to a Pod](/javascript-api/xk6-disruptor/examples/inject-http-faults-into-pod) example.